Sun Dried Kamairi

 0218

-A rare Kamairicha speciality from Nara, scented with tea blossoms for a unique floral symphony of aromas.
+A rare Kamairicha speciality from Nara, scented with tea blossoms for a unique, alluring floral symphony of aromas.
 This tea is crafted in the nearly forgotten Kumano style of Kamairi pan-roasting, in which the leaves are sun-dried afterwards.
 Made from tea leaves of the first spring harvest (Ichibancha) in May, it is freshly scented in autumn with hand-picked tea blossoms gathered in October.
-The blossoms gently infuse their fragrance into the leaves before being carefully removed by hand.
+The leaves are layered with the blossoms, which gently infuse their fragrance into the leaves before being carefully removed by hand.
 50g

 Character Unusual floral aromas, Marasca cherry, wholegrain oat biscuits, marzipan, full-bodied and mineral